 - Stage 1.
 This shows damage and inflammation to the walls of medium-sized bile ducts.

 - Stage 2.
 A blockage occurs in the small bile ducts.

 - Stage 3.
 Scarring starts to occur.

 - Stage 4.
 Cirrhosis has developed by this stage and this involves severe permanent scarring and liver damage.

-When cirrhosis has progressed so much that it meets the blue book list, you may qualify for a disability benefit.
+When cirrhosis has progressed so much that it meets the Social Security Administration's (SSA) Blue Book listing, you may qualify for a disability benefit.
 Some of the more severe symptoms of PCB are chronic belly pain, nausea, loss of weight, loss of appetite, joint, muscle, or bone pain, swollen belly from the buildup of fluid, the presence of swelling in the ankles and legs (edema), diarrhea and fractured bones.

 When diagnosing PBC your doctor will question you about your medical and family history, will conduct a physical examination, order blood tests and complete other diagnostic medical tests.
 The blood test finds the presence of a specific substance in the blood which is called anti-mitochondrial antibody (AMA).
 If AMA is present it usually confirms a PCB diagnosis.

 If you have any complications from PBC such as high cholesterol levels, fat soluble vitamin deficiency and a liver cancer diagnosis and your treatment still won’t allow you to work for at least 12 months you may also qualify for a disability benefit.

 Primary Biliary Cirrhosis and Your Social Security Disability Case